Princess and I: Plot

-Meanwhile, back at the resthouse, Gino and Mikay also realize about Jao's feelings.
+Meanwhile, back at the rest house, Gino and Mikay also realize about Jao's feelings.
 So Dinoy tells Mikay to not hasten her decisions so she would not hurt both Jao and Gino's feelings.
 Mikay also decides to not break the promise she made to Amang.
-So Gino is left with no choice and decides to go along with Mikay, but assures that he wouldn't let Jao hurt Mikay any longer.
+So, Gino is left with no choice and decides to go along with Mikay but assures that he would not let Jao hurt Mikay any longer.
 Mikay only nodding in agreement.

-Upon their return to Santol they see Jao telling the villagers that even if Mikay and Gino wouldn't return, they would make their own living and prove that they can do anything.
+Upon their return to Santol they see Jao telling the villagers that even if Mikay and Gino would not return, they would make their own living and prove that they can do anything.
 Mikay upon hearing this tells them that they are not the type of people who would give up so easily.
 She then holds Gino's hand for support.
-Then Jao who notices this becomes annoyed and pretty much jealous, Which leads to him walking out.
+Then Jao who notices this becomes annoyed and pretty much jealous, which leads to him walking out.
 With this Mikay and Gino follow him.
 She tells Jao to be tell them everything that happened to him and to be honest with himself.
 Jao becomes even more angry.
-But Mikay tells Jao that they won't stop helping the villagers just for him.
+But Mikay tells Jao that they will not stop helping the villagers just for him.
 That night, Jao becomes enraged at Mikay for not knowing about the incident that happened to his mother.
 But at the same time, Jao, left with no choice, decides to help them with their project.
 Both Gino and Mikay happily enjoys themselves with the villagers.
 Mikay sees Jao and watches him from a distance and walk away.
-Mikay couldn't easily disregard Jao because he was once close to her too and she hopes there's still kindness left in his heart.
+Mikay could not easily disregard Jao because he was once close to her too and she hopes there's still kindness left in his heart.
 Gino, misinterpreting what he saw, felt devastated after he did everything so that Mikay would focus her attention to himself, but to no avail.

-Meanwhile, Shivaji goes back to Santol Village and tells Jao that the Eastern Kingdom needs his leadership as their King, and tells him that they should kidnap the Princess so that they can bring Anand down to his knees, for they know that Areeyah is Anand's weakness.
+Shivaji goes back to Santol Village and tells Jao that the Eastern Kingdom needs his leadership as their King and tells him that they should kidnap the Princess so that they can bring Anand down to his knees, for they know that Areeyah is Anand's weakness.
 But Jao admits that he is not ready to fulfill his duty as their King.

 The next day Mikay and Gino continues to help the village, and Jao, who thought about what Shivaji had told him about kidnapping Areeyah, was forced to tell the whole Village about Mikay's true identity as the Princess of Yangdon, to force Mikay to leave the village.
 Mikay however explained to the villagers her intention of bringing them back to Yangdon but the Eastern Villagers, remembering what Mikay's family did to them, tells Mikay to get lost.
 Gino however gets angry after learning that it was Jao who told them about Mikay's true identity.
 Because of this Gino blackmails Mikay into leaving Yangdon with him or else he would tell King Anand about their situation.